fabaindaiz/module-injection/README.md

        Plugins included here will be loaded and initialized.
     """
     def __init__(self) -> None:
-        # Import the instances that will be used on the application
+        # Import all the instances that will be used on the application
+        # You can apply some logic to determine which instances to import
-        # This will generate the internal provider structure
+        # This will automatically generate the internal provider structure
-        import ...plugin.........component
+        import ...plugin.........instance

-        # This is the main container, it will hold all the providers
+        # This is the main container, it will hold all the containers and providers
+        # Requires to have a valid configuration that will be used to initialize plugins
         container = Container.from_dict(config={...}, required=True)
         super().__init__(
             container,